I’ve been talking lately to some of my friends and family about money.

 It’s the way of the World, Seinfeld was right – and the cyclic movement of money has become a law in my life.

 Oh, guys, I have a lot of them –Pillars of Life, Laws of Action, Theories of the Universe… little wisdom pearls of life that are mostly subconscious but help me on decisions made in the pathway of life.

 Anyway, pay attention to your money and put the Seinfeld hypothesis to work.
 Especially the “pay it forward” phenomenon at restaurants and coffee shops see it works! (also 90’s TV/Movies)

 Oh! – One more before you leave – I have another 90’s TV advice nugget for you.
 Especially if you are a man!

-Back in the 90’s, Andrew Dice Clay hosted Saturday Night Live.
-Because of his use of extremely outrageous profanity, the bosses in charge decided to use a ten second delay.
-This allowed the guys working audio at Saturday Night Live to appropriately hit the CENSOR button.
+Back in the ’90s, Andrew Dice Clay hosted Saturday Night Live.
+Because of his use of extremely outrageous profanity, the bosses in charge decided to use a ten-second delay.
+A Saturday Night Live CENSOR button.
 It didn’t beep but just made the curse words silent for a second.

 I open my mouth, say something on the top of my head and immediately regret it.
-Or should have re- phrased it or maybe even should have just should shut the hell up!
+Or I should have re-phrased it or I should just shut the hell up!

 “People would really think I was smart if not for the incredibly stupid things that come out of my mouth from time to time.” -CP